 It's-a Me, Agentic AI

-Agentic AI is a fairly recent development that combines reasoning (OpenAI, 2024) tool use (Schick et al, 2023) in the same AI model.
-But an agentic AI system is not just the model, but also the harness, the environments, the tools, rewards, evaluations, and all of the infrastructure to support it.
-In this post, let’s use the top grossing franchise, Mario, to tell this story for understanding how agentic AI models are developed, how agent harnesses work, and how reinforcement learning ties everything together.
+Agentic AI is a fairly recent development that combines reasoning (OpenAI, 2024) and tool use (Schick et al, 2023) in the same AI model.
+But an agentic AI system is not just the model, but also the harness, environments, tools, rewards, evaluations and benchmarks, and all of the infrastructure to support it.
+In this post, let’s use Super Mario, the classic Nintendo video game, to tell this story for understanding how agentic AI models are developed, how agent harnesses work, and how reinforcement learning ties everything together.
 If you survived World 8-4 as a kid, you already have the intuition for building agentic AI systems.

 Small Mario: The Base Model

 Small Mario is the base pretrained model.
 He’s just come out of pretraining on a massive corpus of platform game physics.
-He can walk.
-He can jump.
-He can move left and right.
+He can walk, jump, and move left and right.
 These are his base capabilities, the raw knowledge compressed from the training data.

 But Small Mario is fragile.
 One hit from a Goomba and he’s dead.
-He can’t break bricks.
-He can’t take damage.
+He can’t break bricks or take damage.
 He has potential, but he’s not yet useful for anything beyond the most trivial tasks.

 This is your base LLM fresh off pretraining.
 It has absorbed enormous amounts of knowledge, it can do next-token prediction, and it can sort-of follow instructions.
 But ask it to do anything real, reliably, in production, and it falls apart on the first obstacle.
 One Goomba and it’s game over.